sharansirius/react_enablement/README.md

 ### -------- Possible errors that I came across while setting up the project --------

-- If you come across some error like " Couldn't find a declaration file for module 'react "
+- At step 2, If you come across some error like " Couldn't find a declaration file for module 'react "

 ##### `npm install @types/react`